 Prevention of mother-to-child transmission (PMTCT)

-Treatment as prevention has been utilised since the mid-1990s to prevent the mother-to-child transmission (MTCT) of HIV.
-In 1994, research showed zidovudine (AZT) given to HIV-infected mothers and their babies reduced MTCT from 25% to 8%.8
+Treatment as prevention has been used since the mid-1990s to prevent mother-to-child transmission (PMTCT) of HIV.
+In 1994, research showed how zidovudine reduced the vertical transmission of HIV from HIV-infected mothers to their babies from 25% to 8%.9

 Pre-exposure prophylaxis (PrEP)

-In 2015, the World Health Organisation (WHO) released new guidelines and a policy brief recommending that PrEP should be offered as a choice to people who are at substantial risk of HIV infection.14 15 Previously, PrEP was only recommended for certain key affected populations such as sex workers, men who have sex with men and people who inject drugs.16 However, it was recognised that this excluded people who are at substantial risk but do not belong to one of these groups.
+In 2015, the World Health Organization released new guidelines and a policy brief recommending that PrEP should be offered as a choice to people who are at substantial risk of HIV infection.
+Previously, it was only recommended for certain key affected populations such as sex workers, men who have sex with men and people who inject drugs.15 16

-Microbicides are gels or creams containing ARVs that are applied to the vagina to help prevent HIV infection.
-Vaginal microbicides containing ARVs are effective, so long as they are used consistently and correctly.
-One study observed 39% fewer infections, but its findings have not been replicated.21
+Microbicides are gels or creams containing antiretroviral drugs that are applied to the vagina to help prevent HIV infection.
+Vaginal microbicides are effective, so long as they are used consistently and correctly.
+One study observed 39% fewer infections, but its findings have not been replicated.17

-There is also work on developing a rectal microbicide, suitable for use during anal sex.23
+There is also ongoing work into rectal microbicides suitable for use during anal sex.19

 Post-exposure prophylaxis (PEP)

-More research is needed on the effectiveness of PEP as an HIV prevention strategy.
-One trial from the mid-1990s, which gave AZT to healthcare workers exposed to HIV, prevented transmission in 81% of cases.26 However, the use of AZT in PEP has since been replaced by tenofovir as a component of a three-drug combination.27
+More research is needed into the effectiveness of PEP as an HIV prevention strategy.
+One trial from the mid-1990s, which gave zidovudine to healthcare workers exposed to HIV, prevented transmission in 81% of cases.22 However, its use in PEP has since been replaced by tenofovir as a component of a three-drug combination.23